-IPC is used in network virtualization in order to be able to exchange data between different distributed processes of a same application (for example, virtio frontend and backend, contrail vrouter agent and dataplane, etc …) or between processes of distinct applications (e.g., contrail vrouter and QEMU virtio, virtio and VFIO, and so on)
+IPC is used in network virtualization in order to be able to exchange data between different distributed processes of a same application (for example, Virtio frontend and backend, Contrail vrouter agent and dataplane, etc.) or between processes of distinct applications (e.g., contrail vrouter and QEMU Virtio, Virtio and VFIO, and so on).

 Two different modes of communication are used for IPC: